Scottsdale PD looking for 'armed and dangerous' man who fatally shot ex-girlfriend

 Investigators say a roommate heard gunshots coming from the victim's bedroom on Friday night and saw the woman's ex-boyfriend, 37-year-old Charles Haeger, leave the room with a gun.

-The roommate escaped and found a neighbor to call 911.
-Scottsdale Police's SWAT team responded Friday night and found the woman dead.
+Scottsdale Police's SWAT team later responded to the home and found the woman's body inside.
 Her identity has not been released to the public.

+Haeger is a former professional baseball player who pitched for the White Sox, San Diego Padres, LA Dodgers, Seattle Mariners and the Boston Red Sox.

 Advertisement